-Humidifiers meant for birds should not raise concerns when the appliance is placed close to birds’ cage.
-The effectiveness of a humidifier would be meaningless if the appliance is not safe for handlers and the birds.
+Humidifiers meant for birds should not raise concerns when the appliance is placed close to the birds’ cages.
+The effectiveness of a humidifier would be meaningless if the appliance is not safe for handlers and birds.
 Birds have very sensitive organs and are delicate creatures, any appliance with questions when it comes to security should be thoroughly scrutinized.

 All costs that we are willing to incur will boil down to how much disposable cash we have.
 Going for the appliance that consumes less energy will translate to lower bill charges which are not bad for any pocket.
 This also helps in case you are operating on tight budgets.

 As a parent, you would need every minute of your time for your kid, house chores or personal care due to overwhelming tasks.
 For this reason, it is good to look for an appliance that will not consume much of your time cleaning and maintaining.